MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/best-practices/business-logic/verify-certification-dependencies.md

 ## Guidance

+You should verify that the site you want to connect with has a valid chain of certificates.
+Use one of the online test tools such as [Qualys SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html) to verify that the site provides a valid chain of certificates.

 <a name='additional'></a>

 ## Additional information

-When the code in your sandbox plug-in attempts to connect to an external endpoint using https the CDS Sandbox will start TLS/SSL negotiation.
+When the code in your plug-in running in the sandbox attempts to connect to an external endpoint using https, the CDS Sandbox will start SSL/TLS negotiation.
 The endpoint presents a certificate to use for encryption.
 If the certificate is within a list of known ROOT certificate authorities trusted by the CDS sandbox, the negotiation can proceed.

-If the certificate is not within the list, the site may provide an intermediary certificate
+If the certificate is not within the list, the site may provide one or more an intermediate (or chain) certificates.
+If this chain of certificates is not valid, SSL/TLS communication cannot be established.

 <a name='seealso'></a>